Edge modes in the Hofstadter model of interacting electrons: Conclusion

 We have studied the behavior of 2D fermions in the Hofstadter model with a rational magnetic flux through an unit cell, focusing on the realization of the chiral gapless edge modes.
 The fine structure of the bands is characterizes by the Chern numbers, which are well defined for insulator phase.
+The chiral gapless edge modes are described in the framework of the Kitaev chain with effective hopping integral of Majorana fermions.
+In the case of an irrational flux the topological properties of fermions is not described in the framework of the Chern insulator, in this case the Chern number is not clearly defined.
+The topology of the fine structure of the subbands is determined by the total number of chiral edge modes that determine the Hall conductance.

-The chiral gapless edge modes are described in the framework of the Kitaev chain with effective hopping between Majorana fermions.
-The 2D topological insulators that support chiral gapless edge states are extremely susceptible to short range electron-electron interactions.
-Strong interactions generically destroy the Majorana edge states, in the case of weak interaction, a regime is realized in which the Majorana edge states persist.
-Exactly solvable Kitaev chain of interacting fermions proposed by Mattice and Nam \cite{MN} provides an opportunity to solve the problem of the stability of topological state taking into account the on-cite Hubbard interaction between fermions.
-The solution problem follows from this exact solution \cite{MN}.
-The stability of the chiral edge modes and, consequently, of the topological phase is determined by the following relation between the value of gap $\Delta$ and the Hubbard interaction $U<4 \Delta$.
+The 2D topological insulators that support chiral gapless edge states are extremely susceptible to the on-site Hubbard interaction.
+Strong interaction generically destroys the Majorana edge states, in the case of weak interaction, a regime, in which the Majorana edge states persist, is realized.
+The stability of the chiral edge modes and, consequently, the phase of topological insulator is determined by the following relation between the values of gap $\Delta$ and the on-site Hubbard interaction $U <4 \Delta$.
+At the point $U=4\Delta$ a topological phase transition occurs in which the Chern integers of two subbands, which degenerate as the gap closes, change by integer amounts.
 The subbands near the centrum of the fermion spectrum with smaller values of gaps are topological trivial due to the presence of the interaction between fermions.
-We find that moderate short-range interaction did not affect the phase diagram qualitatively but lead to nontrivial quantitative changes in the phase boundary.
-Obtained results determine the stability of the topological state against interactions, they are generic and can be applicable to different 2D topological insulators.
+We find that moderate on-site Hubbard interaction did not affect the phase diagram qualitatively but led to nontrivial quantitative changes in the phase boundary.
+Obtained results determine the stability of the topological state against interactions, they can be applicable to different 2D topological insulators.

+This research was supported by the budget program 6541230 "Support for the development of priority areas of research".